Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Methodology

-Therefore, from the linearity property, it can be easily seen that the LMM with Scaling is preserved under this transformation, as can be observed by applying $\mathbb{T}$ to \eqref{LMM-scaling} to get \eqref{LMM-scaling-dimred}
+Therefore, from the linearity property, it can be easily seen that the LMM with Scaling is preserved under this transformation, as can be observed by applying \(\mathbb{T}\) to \eqref{LMM-scaling} to get \eqref{LMM-scaling-dimred}.

+Here it is assumed that \(\noiso_i\) is small enough such that SVD effectively identifies the subspace spanned by the endmembers, and therefore \(\mathbb{T}(\noiso_i)\) is negligible \cite{UnDIP,HSIBible}.

 If there were no scaling factors, the pixels would lie in a (K-1) dimensional simplex, which in turn resides in a (K-1) dimensional hyperplane.
-Once the dimensionality reduction is done, the reduced pixels $\yy{i}$ can be projected onto the hyperplane by scaling them.
+Once the dimensionality reduction is done, the reduced pixels \(\yy{i}\) can be projected onto the hyperplane by scaling them.
 This is known as Perspective Projection.
 This can then be used to predict the scaling factors, which are then used to correct the pixel signatures.

-The dimensionality reduction also serves to reduce non-linear effects and noise terms, which can be a hindrance in the estimation of $\mu_i$.
+Neglecting the nonlinear and noise terms is an approximation adopted to estimate the dominant scaling component.
+The SVD-based projection does not, in general, remove nonlinear effects; rather, it identifies the dominant \(K\)-dimensional subspace and attenuates low-energy residual components due to noise and model mismatch, while preserving the scaled simplex geometry under the ideal model.

-This dimensionality reduction is only done to estimate the scaling factors.
-Once the scaling factors are estimated, the scaling effect is removed by dividing the original observed pixels $\pixlo{i} \in \real^L$ by the estimated scaling factors $\muhat{i}$ as given in \eqref{eq-Correction-Equation} (See Figure \ref{fig:main_algo}).
+This dimensionality reduction is only done to estimate the scaling factors as can be seen in Figure \ref{fig:main_algo}.
+Once the scaling factors are estimated, the scaling effect is removed by dividing the original observed pixels in the original dimensional space \(\pixlo{i} \in \real^L\) by the estimated scaling factors \(\muhat{i}\) as given in \eqref{eq-Correction-Equation} (See Figure \ref{fig:main_algo}).
+The scale correction is done in the original dimensional space instead of projecting the dimensionally reduced pixels because this minimizes unintended information loss and distortions.